Ryan-Ursell/SDSS-DR14-Classification/README.md

 For SDSS's glossary click [here](https://live-sdss4org-dr14.pantheonsite.io/help/glossary).

 The data contains 18 columns and 10,000 rows.
-Below are the columns and what they represent:
+Below are the column headings and what they represent:

 | Column Name        | Data Type      | Description                                                                            |
 |--------------------|----------------|----------------------------------------------------------------------------------------|